 """

-Filter given mapping with given name.
+Filter specified mapping with the specified name.

 Parameters